opentensor/developer-docs/docs/subnets/schedule-key-swap.md

 python3 -m pip install bittensor/
 ```

 This will install the schedule coldkey swap feature.
-Now skip to [Verfy the install](#step-3-verify-the-install) section.
+Now skip to [Verify the install](#step-3-verify-the-install) section.

 #### Method 2: Install with a script